-Our group at the department has been working on the electronic system development for decades.
+Our laboratory has been working on the electronic system development for decades.

-At ESDlab we specialize in hardware, FPGA and software development of high-speed digital and analog systems.
+At ESDIab we specialize in hardware, FPGA and software development of high-speed digital and analog systems.
 We have created communication devices, industrial computers and peripherals, like data acquisition boards, digital signal processor and FPGA boards and many more.
-Most of these are available on the international market some of them are still in operation in 24/7 service.
+Most of these are available on the international market and some of them are still in operation in 24/7 service.
 Our research and development activities also extend to synthesizing and analyzing digitally modulated signals, designing digital modulators and demodulators, utilizing DSPs, general-purpose processors and FPGAs.